Somewhere along the way, my kids grew up — and I missed it.

 Sure, it’s exciting to talk to a national hero — but to be quite honest, I don’t much remember the details from any of them.
 I knew, deep down, they were just as interested in talking to me as any other of the hundreds of sports writers they’ve had to talk to throughout their stories careers.
 The sound bites were crisp and the cliches bountiful.
 They talked to me because they had to, not because they wanted to.

 The high school athletes I’ve grown up with let me into their lives.
 I took them to pro wrestling events.
 They called on me when they were struggling with their personal lives.
 When things were going well, they wanted me to tell their story.
 When they were battling terminal illness, they still wanted me to tell their story.
 They invited me to their graduations and weddings.
-Unfortunately, I’ve been to their funeral services.
+Unfortunately, I’ve been to a handful of their funeral services.

 All part of life’s cycle, I suppose.
 I truly am happy to see so many of the kids I used to cover succeeding in so many ways.